Considering a virtual meeting? Remember these tips.

 Encourage Premeeting Participation

 Want participants to interact among themselves during the meeting?
-Do some prep work in advance of the meeting.
-Use a holding room to show videos or ask questions of the audience before the main presentation exists.
-This begins engaging attendees before the meeting starts.
+Do some prep work in advance.
+Use a holding room to show videos or ask questions of the audience before the main presentation.
+This engages attendees before the meeting starts.

 If the virtual meeting allows for introductions, use the participant list and have the moderator or presenter ask a question.
 Ask the participants to share some information about themselves.
 Often, the presenters like to know the locations and backgrounds of those who are in attendance.
 It just takes a little bit of preparation to get virtual meetings started on the right foot and ensure interaction during the live meetings.